Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 ## Input
 ### Open Input tab
 1. Select Steering Wheel from the device list in overview or in left side panel
-2. In top left corner under the  "hamburger" menu is a tab called "**Input**".
+2. In top left corner under the ”hamburger" menu is a tab called "**Input**".
 Usually when you open the steering wheel this tab is automatically selected.

 ![](assets/SteeringWheelValoViewInput.png)

 ### Remap buttons

 By pressing any highlighted part of the steering wheel image, submenu will appear.
-Here, you can change your button to funcion however you like based on the labels.
+Here, you can change your button to function however you like based on the labels.

 :bulb: <font color="orange">**CW** = clockwise, **CCW** = counter clockwise</font>

 ![](assets/SteeringWheelValoViewInputRemapSubmenu.png)